Lecture Notes on Multi-loop Integral Reduction and Applied Algebraic Geometry: Maximal unitarity

 Hence, the Jacobian of denominators must be vanishing at $(-1,0)$, so the residue cannot be calculated by inverse Jacobian (Cauchy's theorem).
 Note that we cannot directly use polynomial division to simplify the integrand, since $I=\la 1+z_1 , z_2, 1+z_1-\frac{t}{s} z_2\ra =\la 1+z_1,z_2\ra\not=\la 1\ra$.
 So Hilbert's weak Nullstellensatz (Theorem \ref{weak_Nullstellensatz}) cannot be used here to reduce the number of denominators.

-Difficult multivariate residues also arise from the maximal cut of integrals with doubled propagators from two-loop integrals.
+Difficult multivariate residues also arises from the maximal cut of integrals with doubled propagators from two-loop integrals.
 In the rest of this chapter, we use algebraic geometry techniques to compute these residues efficiently.